Early Days

 Our full-time faculty has doubled in size in just two years to have excellent representation from the community at the main campus of the University of Arizona in Tucson.
 We provide the in depth comprehensive program the Chair envisioned.
 In addition, the focus of the department has shifted from implant design and biomechanics to a biologic approach to the care of musculoskeletal problems.

 This expansion has included an expansion in the residency in 2001, and another underway at this time.
-The success of the residency program is characterized by the completion rate on the ABOS examination and the OITE scores as well as our status as the singe biggest supplier of orthopaedic surgeons to Arizona.
+The success of the residency program is characterized by the completion rate on the ABOS examination and the OITE scores as well as our status as the single biggest supplier of orthopaedic surgeons to Arizona.

 Currently the Department performs nearly four times the number of operative cases it performed just three years ago.
 We have a commitment to community relationships and outreach.
 The 5 - year plan for the department includes the addition of faculty, residents and fellows in diverse areas to supplement the needs of our growing, vibrant community.